h0z3yn/Protected-Video-Playback-In-Browser/README.md

-# Protected Video Playback
+# Protected Video Playback In Browser

 This project demonstrates a simple implementation of protected video playback using PHP sessions and token-based access control.
-The solution ensures that only authorized users can access and view the video content.
+The solution ensures that only authorized users can access and view the video content, while also preventing unauthorized downloading of the video using download managers.

 ## Project Structure